 *D.C. punks’ fights with other East Coast punk scenes – specifically New York?

 These things could have made the story a lot more human than it appears.
 With these elements missing you’re left with a very watchable, but dry and mild-mannered documentary that’s essentially a Wikipedia page on film, where facts take center stage over people and emotions.

 In addition to the 103 minute film, there’s bonus interview footage and lo-fi live performances.

-Third World War’s 1971 debut album is considered an unheralded proto-punk classic by some, but I don’t think that’s what they were aiming for when they made it.
-Perhaps Terry Stamp’s politically charged “take it to the streets” lyrics got filtered down to The Clash and Sex Pistols a few years later (sample song titles: “Preaching Violence” and “Get Out Of Bed You Dirty Red”), but musically the London trio has little to nothing in common with other bands within the proto-punk umbrella.
+Third World War’s 1971 debut album is considered an unheralded proto-punk classic by some, but I don’t think that’s what they were going for when they made it.
+Perhaps Terry Stamp’s politically charged “take it to the streets” lyrics got filtered down to The Clash and Sex Pistols a few years later (sample song titles: “Preaching Violence” and “Get Out Of Bed You Dirty Red”), but musically the London trio has little in common with other bands within the proto-punk umbrella.
 To me they sound more like a convergence of what was popular in England when they recorded the album in late-1970 – specifically. hard rock (“Working Class Man”), progressive rock (“Ascension Day”), folk (“Stardom Road Part I”) and boogie rock (“Shepherd’s Bush Cowboy”) – than The Stooges, MC5 and the like.
 Stamp’s no-nonsense lyrics and the band’s yes-nonsense playing, where extended instrumental indulgences are commonplace, make an awkward partnership, and Stamp’s raw-throated vocals make for rough listening.
 The only song where the energy and attitude come together well is a fiery non-album bonus track, “A Little Bit Of Urban Rock”, which sounds like a pub rock version of the New York Dolls.
 An album of songs like this would have been awesome.